-In August 2014, we entered into a farm-in agreement with Repsol, to acquire a non-operated interest in the Camarao, Ameijoa, Mexilhao and Ostra blocks offshore Portugal.
+(4) In January 2016, we closed a farm-in agreement with Equator, an affiliate of Oando, for Block 5 offshore Sao Tome and Principe, whereby we acquired a 65% participating interest and operatorship in the block.
 Certain governmental approvals and processes are still required to be completed before this acquisition is effective.
-After completing the acquisition, our participating interest in the blocks will be 31%.
-The gross and net undeveloped area will be 3,004.8 thousand acres and 931.5 thousand acres, respectively.
+Once the farm-in agreement becomes effective, the gross and net undeveloped acres in Block 5 will be 703 thousand acres and 457 thousand acres, respectively.